krosmaker/krosmaker/assets.md

 - A constellation layer with joins the stars with subtle lines drawn roughly over the outline.

-The results are not exactly in the same style as the originals, but they are reasonably close.
+The results are 100% in the same style as the originals, but they can be reasonably close.

 # PDF export